-We expect our research and development, or R&D, expenses to increase as we initiate and advance our development projects.
-Our R&D activities primarily consist of engineering and research programs associated with our products under development, as well as R&D activities associated with our core technologies and processes.
+Our research and development, or R&D, activities primarily consist of engineering and research programs associated with our products under development, as well as R&D activities associated with our core technologies and processes.
 R&D expenses are primarily related to employee compensation, including salary, fringe benefits, stock-based compensation and temporary employee expenses.
-We also incur significant expenses for supplies, development prototypes, outside design and testing services and milestone payments under our development and commercialization agreements with DexCom and other collaborators.
+We also incur R&D expenses for supplies, license fees, development prototypes, outside design and testing services and milestone payments under our development and commercialization agreements.
+We expect our R&D expenses to increase as we initiate and advance our development projects.